samuelreichert/github-search/README.md

 ## Tech stack
 The project has the following tech stack:

-* React
-* Redux
 * Axios
+* React, Redux, Redux-Thunk
-* React-Intl
+* React-Router-Dom, React-Intl
-* Emotion and Rebass
+* React-Js-Pagination, React-Markdown
+* Bootstrap, FontAwesome

 ## Decisions

-**UI and UX**
-I decided to use emotion so this way the components are completely modular, and rebass helps me with primitive UI components so I dont need to create everything from the ground.

 **Requests**
 I decided to use Axios to handle the requests asynchronously, and decided to centralize all the information about the APIs requests inside the /api path, this way I abstracted how the API works, and only call them in the components.

+**Languages**
+I used react-intl to manage multiple languages (english, portuguese and dutch) and used `navigator.language` to get browser's set language and use as the app language.
+The default language is english, if no translation is provided.

+**UI and UX**
+I decided to use bootstrap so this way I could quickly implement all the components with a consistent UI, and bootstrap gives me all needed UI components so I dont need to create everything from the ground.

+**Tests**